hadijahkyampeire/WITI-Cohort-4-JS-Exams/README.md

 1. let, const, var differences:

     ```
-    - var is function-scoped, can be re-declared and updated.
+    - var is function-scoped, can be re-declared and updated/re-assigned.

-    - let is block-scoped, can be updated but not re-declared.
+    - let is block-scoped, can be updated/re-assigned but not re-declared.

-    - const is block-scoped and cannot be updated or re-declared.
+    - const is block-scoped and cannot be updated/re-assigned or re-declared.
     ```

 2. Objects vs Arrays: